rockettheme/docs/Docs/wordpress/plugins/roksprocket/lists_mode.md

 4. The **Content Filter Rules** section gives you the ability to determine how the widget will pull content to make up the features.
 For example, you can have the widget pull posts that are within a specific category, contain a particular name or keyword in the title, or choose specific posts.
 You can also modify how this content is sorted in the widget.

-Below the **Content Filter Rules** section are two options areas specific to the layout mode you've chosen.
+Below the **Content Filter Rules** section are two options areas specific to the layout mode you have chosen.
 We've broken down the **Lists Layout Options** and **Lists Article Defaults** sections below.

 ![][lists_2]